Building Collapse AccidentsClick For Your Free Consulation

 Building collapses often require lengthy and in-depth investigations; multiple parties may share blame.
 Without legal representation, it can be incredibly challenging to hold the responsible parties accountable.

-The Law Offices of Jay S. Knispel, LLC is committed to giving your injury case the attention and resources it deserves.
+The Law Offices of Jay S. Knispel Personal Injury Lawyers are committed to giving your injury case the attention and resources it deserves.
 Founding attorney Jay S. Knispel is a Top 100 Trial Lawyer and holds the Martindale-Hubbell Preeminent rating.
 He has recovered some of New York’s largest settlements and awards for his clients.
 Let him put his decades of experience to work for you.

 Our law office in New York City, New York, is prepared to: